aptakhin/opday/README.md

-# drkpublish (Unstable, not-working and use on your own risk)
+# opday (Unstable, not-working and use on your own risk)

 Dex(Ops)Experience for deployments and other ops operations made easy.